jankowtf/reactr/README.md

 # [1] 200
 ```

-See the examples of `setReactiveS3()` for a short description of the information contained in the status messages
+See the examples of `setReactive()` for a short description of the information contained in the status messages

 Note that for subsequent requests and as long as `x_1` does not change, the value that has been cached during the last update cycle is used instead of re-running the binding function each time: